jeffspence/non_overlapping_mixtures/README.md

-This repo contains all of the scripts used in "Flexible mean field variational inference using mixtures of non-overlapping exponential families." (url pending)
+This repo contains all of the scripts used in ["Flexible mean field variational inference using mixtures of non-overlapping exponential families."](https://arxiv.org/abs/2010.06768)

 It also contains plotting scripts, although with different seeds, the output of the scripts may be slightly different